• Menu

 • Top with oil.

-• Seal and store in the fridge for up to two weeks.
+• Seal and store in the fridge for up to one week.

 homemade minced garlic